am2998/Arch-Lab/README.md

 # 🧪 Lab

-This is a personal repository for storing Arch Linux installation scripts and general configuration files.
+This is a personal repository for making code experiments.

 ## 📂 Repository Structure

-### 🐧 ArchLinux
+### 🐧 Arch-Scripts

 Contains various Arch Linux installation scripts: